-Perhaps more so than any other people in the world, the Swiss have been sensitive to protecting their environment.
+The Swiss have been sensitive to protecting their environment.
 In addition to the oldest and wildest national park of Europe, many newly opened regional nature parks are being set aside for future generations.

-Believe it or not, Switzerland even has volunteer "mountain cleaners," who sweep the landscape looking for garbage that careless tourists have left behind.
+Switzerland even has volunteer "mountain cleaners," who sweep the landscape looking for garbage that careless tourists have left behind.

-Eco-tourism is the buzzword of the day, and more and more Swiss environmentalists are talking about keeping their splendid alpine peaks pristine.
+More and more Swiss environmentalists are talking about keeping their splendid alpine peaks pristine.
 They need the words of critic John Ruskin, who said, "Mountains are the beginning and end of all natural scenery."

 Swiss ecologists must guard against the impact of unbridled ski-lift development and exhaust fumes from motorized traffic, especially transalpine trucking.